naegelyd/recordtype/README.txt

 Specifying __slots__
 --------------------

-By default, the returned class sets __slots__, which initialized to the field names.
+By default, the returned class sets __slots__, which is initialized to the field names.
 While this decreases memory usage by eliminating the instance dict, it also means that you cannot create new instance members.